hertekconnect/api/README.md

 ## API Specification

-There are two parts to Hertek Connect API
+There are two parts to the API of Connect Link:
 TODO: add schematisch totaal overzicht (opmerking/behoefte van Rens Riksma)

 ### Rest API